 Today, you can also capture the visitors contact information by having an automated conversation with them using a chat bot.
 A chat bot gathers the same information as you would gather in a form, but the way the chat bot gathers the information is conversational in nature.
 As a result, chat bots are able to gather contact information from web visitors 26% more effectively than using lead capture forms,

 When a website visitor gives you their contact information through a form or through a chat bot, that information is called a Lead.
 The definition of a Lead varies from company to company, but it is generally a basic set of information about a person who might be interested in buying the products or services you sell.
+Data gathered from leads can help to improve B2B demand generation.
 Most B2B leads contain the following information:

 OK great, so you’ve got marketing campaigns set up, driving website visitor traffic, and you have offers on your website that capture Leads.
 By this point you probably have these Leads saved into some database like Salesforce or another Marketing Automation system.
 The next question is, which of these Leads are qualified?
 Meaning, which of these Leads are really interested prospects that are truly interested in buying and which of these Leads are just kicking the tires?